 Each year, we work to build on the success of National Rural Health Day by growing the Power of Rural campaign.
 Our goal is to bring together rural voices to educate, collaborate, innovate and communicate to improve the health of rural people and ensure vital rural providers and communities.
 I believe the true power of rural is what we learn and build together, and now that rural America is in the national spotlight, we have new opportunities to have our collective, positive voices heard.

 Anytime of the year is a good time to become a sponsor and partner of the National Organization of State Offices of Rural Health.
 In doing so, your organization becomes a part of the important work of State Offices of Rural Health.
-As a sponsor, we will recognize your support through our ongoing Power of Rural campaign, on National Rural Health Day, at our Annual Meetings, and in the many platforms we use to promote our work on behalf of nearly 60 million people across America’s magnificent rural landscape.
+As a sponsor, we will recognize your support through our ongoing Power of Rural campaign, on National Rural Health Day, at our Annual Meetings, and in the many platforms we use to promote our work on behalf of an estimated 57 million people across America’s magnificent rural landscape.

 Finally, I offer a special note of thanks to NOSORH’s four Gold Partners, Hall Render, The Chartis Group, The Compliance Team and Stroudwater Associates.
 For their continued support of the important work of our State Offices of Rural Health, we are grateful.